 Your tax-free personal allowance starts to be withdrawn when your income exceeds £100,000

 When your income tops £100,000 you might want to celebrate.
-But as soon as it does, you will be entering the 60% and over club.
-One of the highest income tax rate club’s in Europe that no dentist wants to be in.
+But as soon as it does, you will be entering the 60% tax rate club.
+One of the highest income tax rate clubs in Europe that no dentist wants to be in.

 How are dentist tax rates at 60%?

-Everyone starts with a tax-free personal allowance, so you don’t pay any tax on the first £12,500 of your income.
-However, when your income goes over £100,000, the allowance is gradually withdrawn.
+Everyone starts with a tax-free personal allowance, so you don’t pay any tax on the first £12,570 of your income.
+When your income goes over £100,000, the allowance starts to withdraw.

 How are dentist tax rates at 62% for employed and self-employed dentists?